Chart Color Schemes

 An assessment of population growth drivers in Gin Gin reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Gin Gin's population is approximately 5,800 as of November 2025.
-This figure represents an increase of 398 people since the 2021 Census, which recorded a population of 5,402.
-The growth is inferred from the estimated resident population of 5,745 in June 2024 and an additional 156 validated new addresses since the Census date.
-This results in a population density ratio of 2.5 persons per square kilometer.
-Gin Gin's 7.4% population growth since the 2021 census exceeds that of its SA3 area (6.2%), indicating it as a growth leader in the region.
-Interstate migration contributed approximately 82.3% of overall population gains during recent periods.
+Gin Gin's population, as of November 2025, is approximately 5,800 people.
+This figure represents an increase of 398 individuals since the 2021 Census, which recorded a population of 5,402.
+The growth is inferred from the estimated resident population of 5,745 in June 2024 and the addition of 156 validated new addresses after the Census date.
+This results in a population density of 2.5 persons per square kilometer.
+Gin Gin's 7.4% growth since the 2021 census exceeded the SA3 area average of 6.2%, indicating it as a regionally significant growth leader.
+Interstate migration accounted for approximately 82.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Based on projected demographic shifts, a population increase just below the median of regional areas across the nation is expected.
-Gin Gin's population is projected to grow by approximately 390 persons to reach 6,190 by 2041, recording an overall gain of 5.8% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, which were released in 2023 using 2021 data.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 with a base year of 2022.
+Based on projected demographic shifts, Gin Gin is expected to grow by approximately 390 persons to 2041, reflecting a total gain of 5.8% over the 17-year period.

 Frequently Asked Questions - Population